Vehicle Loading Crane (CV) Licence Course

 WorkSafe may send an assessor/inspector to the workplace to make sure that all is above board & compliant.
 WorkSafe will then issue us with an authorisation.
 Without this authorisation, all paperwork will be null & void and WorkSafe Victoria will not issue a High Risk Licence.
 If an applicant withdraws from the course or does not sit the assessments as originally notified to WorkSafe, RTO’s must contact WorkSafe as soon as possible with an amendment to the Notice of Intention.
 Please note that once these details have been sent to Worksafe, it is not permitted to allow a substitution of a notified applicant for a new proposed applicant.

-The new Assessments Instruments have been implemented nationwide for all High Risk Work Licences with Victoria being on the 1st October 2012.
+Mandated Assessments Instruments were implemented nationwide for all High Risk Work Licences with Victoria being on the 1st October 2012.
 One of the major changes for some of the licences is that there is now a Calculations Assessment required as well as the Written and Practical Assessments.
 The Vehicle Loading Crane is one of these licences, and the time that we have to allow for all the assessments to be completed is 5 hours which has added a day onto the training course.
+All High Risk Work Licences have been aligned with the new Victorian OHS Regulations 2017.
+The assessments are the same no matter where you do them in Australia.

-Since this High Risk Licence went national, we have found that there is only a 70% pass rate due to the theory component of this course.
-We used to offer this as a 3-day course but feedback from students who have attended this course, all said that an extra day would prepare them better for the written and calculations assessments.
+Since this High Risk Licence went national, we have found that there is only a 65% pass rate due to the theory component of this course.
+We now offer this as a 4-day course for beginner’s as feedback from students who have attended a shorter course, all said that an extra day would prepare them better for the written and calculations assessments.

-Unfortunately, RTO's are no longer allowed to offer assessment only for High Risk Licences.
-The candidate must undergo a session of training with a WorkSafe approved Registered Training Organisation (RTO) prior to their assessments, as per the compliance requirements for High Risk Licences.
-Without the required documentation of this session of training, the candidate cannot apply for a High Risk Work Licence.
+RTO's are no longer allowed to offer assessment only for High Risk Licences.
+The participant must undergo a session of training with a WorkSafe approved Registered Training Organisation (RTO) prior to their assessments, as per the compliance requirements for High Risk Licences.
+Without the required documentation of this session of training, the particpant cannot apply for a High Risk Work Licence.

-There is a Vehicle Loading Crane Learner Workbook that we ask all participants to complete prior to the course.
-Your answers are a guide for the trainer to identify how well you understand the information in the Study Guide, and identify areas that may require more coverage during the training.
+Your answers written in the Vehicle Lading Crane Learner Workbook are a guide for the trainer to identify how well you understand the information in the Study Guide, and identify areas that may require more coverage during the training.

-All High Risk Licence assessments are CLOSED BOOK assessments.
-All answers are required to be written in words and in English.
+All High Risk Licence assessments are CLOSED BOOK assessments and are required to be written in English.
+CLOSED BOOK means that participants cannot refer to the Study Guide, any other resources, or their notes for the answers.
+They must know the information required.
+Worksafe Victoria requires all Participants to be able to read, write & understand English, if sitting for a High Risk Licence.
+All answers are required to be hand written in words and in English.
 They are not multiple choice.
-Worksafe Victoria requires all candidates to be able to read, write & understand English, if sitting for a High Risk Licence.
+Please know that we DO NOT have any flexibility with the mandated assessments.

-Please read our Information Handbook which lists our policies & procedures, student responsibilities, and other general information (e.g. cancellations & refunds, photo ID requirements).
+Please read our Information Handbook which lists our policies & procedures, student responsibilities, and other general information (e.g. cancellations & refunds, photo ID requirements), and the Requirements for Applying for a High Risk Licence handbook which lists information about applying for a High Risk Licence, re-assessment requirements & costs).

 What to bring

-Candidates will be required to bring on the day:
+Participants are required to bring on the first day:

-- Photo ID (e.g. Australian Driver's Licence, current passport, Proof of Age Card, KeyPass).
-If you do not have a Victorian Driver's Licence, then you will need to bring your photo ID and also an official document stating your current Victorian residential address e.g. bank account statement (with sensitive information blanked out, rent receipt, utility bill, Centrelink Card, etc).
-If you are unsure, please contact our office before the course date.
+- Photo ID on the day (e.g. Australian Driver’s Licence, current passport, Proof of Age Card, KeyPass).
+If they do not have a Victorian Driver’s Licence, then they will need to bring their photo ID and also an official document stating their current Victorian residential address e.g. bank account statement (with sensitive information blanked out), rent receipt, utility bill, Centrelink Card, etc. If they are unsure, please contact our office before the course date.

-- Their Construction Induction OHS (White) Card, if they have one
+- Their Construction Induction (Red or White) Card, if they have one (not compulsory)

 "I travelled from Melbourne to do my CV crane course with All Skills.
 (The trainer) was an outstanding trainer, very helpful and knowledgeable.
 (The Admin Manager) was very organised with the office stuff.
 I got sent out a lot of review materials to help me prepare for the course."